News & Events

 As with any festive occasion, Hogmanay includes the preparation of special food and beverages.
 At Hutchison House, on New Year’s Day, visitors will be treated to Scotch Black Bun, a rich mixture of currants, raisins, peel, spices and whisky, baked in a fine pastry dough, Clooty Dumpling or Duff, Scotch Eggs, Potted Salmon, cheeses, oatcakes, shortbread and Haggis.
 In the Highland tradition, the Hogmanay beverage, Atholl Brose, a heated mixture of honey and whisky topped with a dollop of whipped cream and toasted oats, will also be available.

-The Hogmanay celebration will take place 1 to 4 p.m. at Hutchison House, January 1, 2013.
-Admission prices: adults $5.00; children $2.00; family rate $15.00 (2adults/2 children).
+Help us ring in the new year at Hutchison House with a Hogmanay celebration from 1 to 3:30 p.m. on, January 1, 2017.
+Admission prices: adults $7.00; children $4.00; family rate $18.00 (2adults/2 children).
+This is a ‘drop-in’ affair.
 Space at the museum is limited and in order to accommodate visitors to this popular event and we would respectfully ask participants to keep the length of their visit as short as possible to avoid overcrowding.
 Atholl Brose sold separately.
 For more information call the museum at (705) 743-9710.

 In 2010 Hutchison House Museum received funding to create a virtual exhibit for the Community Memories section of the Virtual Museum of Canada.
 After a year of hard work by staff and volunteers the result was the creation of ‘The Life and Times of Dr. Hutchison in the backwoods of Upper Canada’.
 This exhibit is now online and can be found by going to this link: